patrickmmartin/pith-writings/dao_of_scratch/article.md

   This is one setup I can advocate: given each project has a thumbnail in the account's list of projects: `Good Point 26: all projects have a thumbnail` it's very easy for a supervisor to see what individuals are up to.
 This also allows the supervisor to investigate and debug a project remotely if needs be.

 ## Teachable Moments 1:  "Big chunks of blocks" vs. Message Passing
 When did you, dear reader, love to learn message passing as a style?
 In the Scratch environment, it seems to be a few months from a standing start.
-Very quickly, the users seem to grasp that giant chunks of nested blocks and variables can be replaced by sending the appropriate message to be hanlded by a smaller chunk of code blocks.
+Very quickly, the users seem to grasp that giant chunks of nested blocks and variables can be replaced by sending the appropriate message to be handled by a smaller chunk of code blocks.

 ## Teachable Moments 2: Space Invaders vs Pacman